cadika-orade/GiantTreesRevived/README.md

 GiantTreesRevived
 =================

-Since the original author of GiantTrees has moved on to bigger and better things, I have adopted the plugin and am working to update and expand its functionality.
+Since the original author of GiantTrees, CMahaff, has moved on to bigger and better things, I have adopted the plugin and am working to update and expand its functionality.

 TODO:
 - Get the darn thing to load